-- Describe the structural organization of the human body. - · List the body systems . - Describe body planes, directional terms, quadrants and cavities. - List the major organs that comprise each body system. - Identify the anatomical location of major organs in each body system. - Compare the structure and function of the human body across the life span. - Describe the normal function of each body system. - Identify common pathology related to each body system.
+- List the location and function of anatomical terms for each body system. - Describe the structural organization of the human body of each body system. - Identify the anatomical location of major organs in each body system. - Compare the structure and function of the human body across the lifespan. - · Describe the normal function of each body system. - · Identify common pathology related to each body system. - Recognize terms related to pathology and procedures for mental and behavioral health.

-Salt Lake Community College
+Salt Lake